NEW LEBANON, N.Y. -- Sunlight slants across seven benches of a dark golden poplar, local wood.

 Today the museum is working to preserve the buildings where the North Family lived and made and sold goods: a granary with a grain elevator; a dwelling house; the sister's shop where the women spun, wove and made bonnets and gifts to sell in the shop; the brothers' workshop, where the men made hats and shoes, cabinets and paper packets of seeds in wooden boxes.

 Beside them, the 1859 Great Stone Barn, the largest stone barn in the U.S., is recognized by the World Monuments Fund -- and it is a shell.
 It burned in 1972, Erchak said.
-Since 2004, the museum has led a major effort to stabilize the building and renovate it.

 Now the quiet, cool rooms of the wash house hold Francis Cape's installation, "We Sit Together: Utopian Benches from the Shakers to the Separatists to Zoar."
 He has also curated a show of Shaker objects, the first time the museum has shown items from its collections here, at the site of the village.